Judy Ho: Author

 On August 20, 2019, Ho's first book Stop Self-Sabotage: Six Steps to Unlock Your True Motivation, Harness Your Willpower, and Get Out of Your Own Way was published by HarperCollins.

+On November 9, 2021, Ho's second book I'll Give It To You Straight-Ish: What Your Teen Wants You To Know co-authored by Max Dubrow was published by Flashpoint.

+On March 26, 2024, Ho's third book The New Rules of Attachment: How to Heal Your Relationships, Reparent Your Inner Child, and Secure Your Life Vision was published by Hachette Book Group.

 Ho has regularly written and contributed to various print and online publications, offering psychological analysis, professional advice and clinical research to trending news topics and breaking stories, some publications have included Psychology Today, Teen Vogue, Yahoo Lifestyle, Life & Style, Us Weekly, and Bustle Magazine.
 She also contributes clinical research manuscripts to national and international psychological journals, and has written chapter contributions for mental health textbooks.